LoZack19/snake/README.md

 It's a huge megafile with everything you need to make the game work inside it - apart from ncurses which...
 I mean... if you don't have ncurses go get a life and download it-.

 Anyway it's pretty well optimized (isn't it?) and passed all the tests on gcc's and clang's static analyzer and gcc + valgrind's memory sanityzer, so well, I'm pretty satisfied.
-If you feel like rearranging it into multiple files push away, if it works I'll accept everything.
+If you feel like rearranging it into multiple files feel free to push, if it works I'll accept everything.